-A verbal statement from the other driver while you were both at the scene of the accident will weigh in much less than a police report.
+A verbal statement from the other driver while you were both at the accident scene will weigh in much less than a police report.
 The other driver can always change his initial statement and back his decision with hard evidence you weren’t aware of.
 Eyewitnesses are not always reliable either, and it’s not because they have bad intentions.
-Many eye-witnesses have distorted memories of such events.
+Many eyewitnesses have distorted memories of such events.

 My Car Accident Was Minor and I Didn’t Suffer Any Injuries, So Why Bother?

-Many car accidents are fortunately relatively minor in nature, resulting in perhaps a few scratches.
-Drivers who are in this situation often prefer to settle things amicably, believing it will save them both time and stress.
-Calling the police for a minor accident might seem like overkill, but it’s important to know when you shouldn’t skip this step.
+Fortunately, many car accidents are relatively minor, resulting in perhaps a few scratches.
+Drivers in this situation often prefer to settle things amicably, believing it will save them both time and stress.
+Calling the police for a minor accident might seem like overkill, but it’s essential to know when you shouldn’t skip this step.

-If you have been involved in a car accident in Missouri, it’s important to be aware of the law regarding car crashes.
-In most car accident cases, you are actually required by law to call the police and report it.
+If you have been involved in a car accident in Missouri, it’s essential to be aware of the law regarding car crashes.
+In most car accident cases, you are required by law to call the police and report it.
 The only exceptions are generally those accidents:

 - where the drivers have active insurance policies